EmeryCSI/CSI248F24_GA2_IntroToComponents/README.md

 3. `LikeCounter.js`: This component demonstrates the use of both props and state.
 It receives an `initialLikes` prop and uses the `useState` hook to manage its own state.
 The `handleLike` function updates the state when the button is pressed, causing the component to re-render with the new like count.

+4. `ColorPicker.js`: This component demonstrates more complex state management and user interaction.
+It allows users to select a color from predefined options, updating its state and visual appearance accordingly.
+This component shows how to handle user interactions, manage more complex state, and dynamically generate UI elements based on data (the color options array).

 React Native uses a similar component-based architecture to React, but with native mobile components instead of web components.
 The `View` component is similar to a `div` in web development, while `Text` is used for displaying text. `TouchableOpacity` is a commonly used component for creating touchable elements like buttons.

 The `StyleSheet.create` method is used to define styles for our components.
 This is similar to CSS in web development but uses JavaScript objects to define styles.

-By building this simple blog post app, you've learned about creating basic components, passing props, and managing state in a React Native application.
+By building this simple blog post app with a color picker, you've learned about creating basic components, passing props, managing state, and handling user interactions in a React Native application.

 ## Guided Activity Part 3 Submission

+1. Ensure all your changes, including the new ColorPicker component, are saved.
-1. Type `git add .` to stage all updated files.
+2. Type `git add .` to stage all updated files.
-2. Type `git commit -m "Guided Activity 2 Complete"`.
+3. Type `git commit -m "Guided Activity 2 Complete with ColorPicker"`.
-3. Type `git push`.
+4. Type `git push`.

-If you have any questions about this assignment please reach out to myself or our TA for this course.
+If you have any questions about this assignment, including the new ColorPicker component, please reach out to myself or our TA for this course.
-Feel free to message your instructor or the TA on Canvas if you have any questions.
+Feel free to message your instructor or the